virtual-labs/exp-potentiometric-titration-dei/experiment/experiment-name.md

-## 5.Potentiometric titration of a strong acid and strong base.
+## Potentiometric titration of a strong acid and strong base.